1989chenguo/CloudComputingLabs/Lab2/README.md

 `curl -i -X POST --data 'Name=HNU&ID=CS06142' http://127.0.0.1:8888/Post_show`

 For example:

 <img src="src/post_curl.png" alt="post curl" title="post curl" style="zoom:50%;" />

+You can also construct a POST HTTP request and send the request to HTTP server using some browser plug-in tools.

 2. If the request URL is not `/Post_show` or the keys are not "Name" and "ID"), you will get a 404 Not Found error message.

 For example:

 <img src="src/post_404_curl.png" alt="post not found curl" title="post not found curl" style="zoom:50%;" />

-3. You can also construct a POST HTTP request and send the request to HTTP server using some browser plug-in tools.

 ##### 3.1.7.3 Other method